-F (<59) - Inadequate work; the assignment has not been completed.
-Work, when submitted, shows a significant lack of effort on the part of the student, and a lack of engagement with the assignment and the subject matter of the course.
-Such work is marked by the absence of analysis, evidence, and organization; engagement with the course materials is necessary before extensive revisions are even possible.
+F(<59) - Inadequate work; the assignment has not been completed.
+Work, when submitted, shows a significant lack of effort on the part of the student; there is an absence of analysis, evidence, and organization; engagement with the course materials is necessary before extensive revisions are even possible.